OUT of the EATER Came Meat, Out of the Strong Something SWEET. The Riddle is Solved. Samson Nuclear

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-WE are willing to bring the house down on top of our own head for the LOVE of GOD
+Samson was willing to bring the house down on top of his own head for the LOVE of GOD, Just as TRUE Christians Are Not ASHAMED To Call Jesus their GOD

 Jonathan's videos can also be found on these other venues: